pedroCX486/ngx-dumblog/README.md

 # ngx-Dumblog

-The new version of Dumblog, now fully written in Angular!
-Still in development, design decisions may chance.
+The new version of [Dumblog](https://github.com/pedroCX486/dumblog), now fully written in Angular!
+Still in development, design decisions may change.
 Not ready for production use.

 ## Development server